mokshithpyla/tap-search/README.md

 # TapSearch

-A simple program called TapSearch using which you may search a word within a set of documents to retrieve the top 10 paragraphs in which the word is present
+A simple program called TapSearch using which you may search a word within a set of documents to retrieve the top 10 paragraphs in which the word is present.
+You may access the deployed app here: https://search-tap.herokuapp.com/

 ## Using TapSearch
 ### Providing Input Text